 - The 8-bit Tom and Jerry: The Movie on the Sega Master System / Game Gear features this extensively, including not only falling stalactites but also light fittings.

 - Plenty of icicles in the Nepal level of Tomb Raider: Legend, but justified in that you have to hang on to them and jump from one icicle to another, and perhaps Lara's body weight might make the icicles fall.

 - The second game had falling icicles in the mountains stages and the first game had falling ceiling swords.

 - The Crystal Caves level of Trine is full of falling stalactites.

 - In Wario Land 4, there are various types of falling hazards, like icicles in the level 'Forty Below Fridge', and chandeliers in the game's final stage.

-- Wonder Boy / Adventure Island - Falling icicles in the ice temple levels.
+- Wonder Boy and Adventure Island feature falling icicles in the ice temple levels.
 Oddly in the latter, being hit by an icicle results in a blue Palette Swap of the "death by fire" animation.

 - World of Warcraft has this as a standard tactic of Slabhide, a large stone drake you fight in the Stonecore.
 While they aren't deadly on their own, the tops of them are large and plentiful enough to block Line of Sight with a healer if you're positioned wrong/really unlucky.

 - Danik in Dead Space 3, after the Moon is awakened.
 He gets crushed by a giant falling icicle at the end of the game, impaling him to the ground.